r-devel/rcwg/working_documents/install_r_macos.md

     <details>
     <summary>

-    <i>Alternatively checkout r-svn GitHub repo…</i>
+    <i>Alternatively checkout a fork of the r-svn GitHub repo…</i>

     </summary>

-    You may prefer to use the
+    You may prefer to use a fork of the
     <a href="https://github.com/r-devel/r-svn">r-svn GitHub repo</a>.
-    Set the <code>TOP_SRCDIR</code> environment variable to the directory where you checkout the repository.
+    Set the <code>TOP_SRCDIR</code> environment variable to the directory where you checkout your fork of the repository.

     </details>